apache/ignite/modules/platforms/python/docs/examples.rst

 The schemas are stored in Ignite metadata storage.
 That is why Complex object must be registered with the Ignite cluster before use.

 The most obvious example of Complex object usage is SQL tables.
+Normally SQL data is accessed via queries (see `SQL`_), so we will consider the following example solely for the demonstration of how Binary objects (not Ignite SQL) work.

 In the :ref:`previous examples <sql_examples>` we have created some SQL tables.
 Let us do it again and examine the Ignite storage afterwards.

 .. literalinclude:: ../examples/binary_types.py
   :language: python
-  :lines: 251-259
+  :lines: 222-229

 We can see that Ignite created a cache for each of our table.
 The caches are conveniently named using ‘`SQL_<schema name>_<table name>`’ pattern.

-Now let us examine a configuration of a cache that contains SQL data using a :py:func:`~pyignite.api.cache_config.cache_get_configuration` function.
+Now let us examine a configuration of a cache that contains SQL data using a :py:func:`~pyignite.api.cache.Cache.configuration` property.

 .. literalinclude:: ../examples/binary_types.py
   :language: python
-  :lines: 261-287
+  :lines: 231-260

 The values of `value_type_name` and `key_type_name` are names of the binary types, in which the `Cities` table rows' values and keys are stored.
 Let us